 The bread will be gummy and it’ll also crumble easily.
-You’ll have problems with keeping the bread together and it’ll be harder to eat than usual.
+You’ll have problems with keeping it together and it’ll be harder to eat than usual.

 The Bread Could Collapse

 Have you ever had bread completely collapse?
-You might have the bread rise in the oven only to see it quickly collapse.
+You might have the bread rise in the oven only to see it quickly fall.

 Of course, you don’t want the bread to look deflated.
 What caused this to happen?

 It could be another symptom of over-proofing the dough.
 When you let the dough rise for too long, it’s going to weaken the structure of the bread.

 Instead of being able to properly support itself, it’ll wind up collapsing.
 It’s just another reason why you need to be careful to avoid letting the dough rise longer than you’re supposed to.

 It’s said that over-proofed bread is 1/5 smaller than bread that was proofed properly.
 Knowing this, you’ll want to do your best to proof the bread the right way without allowing the dough to rise for too long.